HobbyComponents/CH340-Drivers/README.md

 ####Linux drivers:
 Most popular versions will include a sutable driver and so no additional installation is normally required.

+PLEASE NOTE: We have made this driver available on GitHub for easy access by our customers.
+If you are a Hobby Components customer and are experiencing issues installing this driver please contact us either via our support forum (https://forum.hobbycomponents.com) or directly via our contact page (https://hobbycomponents.com/contact-us).

+WE CANNOT provide technical support to non-customers.
+If you did not purchase your item from Hobby Components and are experiencing issues then we advise contacting the vendor  that you bought the item from.

 ###Supported products: